oblomov-dev/a2UI5_demo-mustache/README.md

 # Demo Mustache using abap2UI5
 The Mustache open-source project for ABAP can simplify the creation of XMLs.
-This demo uses this to define Views for abap2UI5.
+This demo utilizes it to define views for abap2UI5.
 <br>
 1. Intall the open-source project [**Mustache**](https://github.com/sbcgua/abap_mustache)
 2. Install [**abap2UI5**](https://github.com/oblomov-dev/abap2UI5)